neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 AlphaGo Zero was trained on over 5 million games.

-We don’t know how many games Lee Sedol played, but at the time of that match he was 33, and assuming he started playing at age 5 and played 5 matches a day every day from then on, he would only have played around 50,000 games.
+We don't know how many games Lee Sedol played, but at the time of that match he was 33, and assuming he started playing at age 5 and played 5 matches a day every day from then on, he would only have played around 50,000 games.

 ![](figures/sample-efficiency.png)

-That’s not entirely fair of course because he was making use of the collective knowledge of all humans who have ever played this game.
-But then AlphaGo was also able to use this and it turned out that it didn’t help very much.
+That's not entirely fair of course because he was making use of the collective knowledge of all humans who have ever played this game.
+But then AlphaGo was also able to use this and it turned out that it didn't help very much.

 The training was a little faster, but it actually capped out at a lower performance at the end of training.